Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 Fish oil isn’t a supplement that I offer daily, but occasionally, when I realize we haven’t had much fish lately.

-Personally, my favourite fish oil supplement (because it’s tastier and easier than the liquids) is the NOW Omege-3 Gummy Chews (affiliate link).
+Personally, my favourite fish oil supplement (because it’s tastier and easier than the liquid ones) is the NOW Omega-3 Gummy Chews (affiliate link).
 They’re sweetened with xylitol and stevia and actually taste good!

 Nordic Naturals (affiliate link) is one popular brand and comes in kid-friendly flavours like Strawberry.